ascholerChemeketa/cs160Reader/_sources/CSP/CSPNameNumbers/ketchup.rst

     no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

-.. |runbutton| image:: Figures/run-button.png
-    :height: 20px
-    :align: top
-    :alt: run button

-.. |audiobutton| image:: Figures/start-audio-tour.png
-    :height: 20px
-    :align: top
-    :alt: audio tour button

-.. |codelensfirst| image:: Figures/codelens-first.png
-    :height: 20px
-    :align: top
-    :alt: move to first button

-.. |codelensback| image:: Figures/codelens-back.png
-    :height: 20px
-    :align: top
-    :alt: back button

-.. |codelensfwd| image:: Figures/codelens-forward.png
-    :height: 20px
-    :align: top
-    :alt: forward (next) button

-.. |codelenslast| image:: Figures/codelens-last.png
-    :height: 20px
-    :align: top
-    :alt: move to last button

-.. highlight:: java
+.. include:: includes.rst
-   :linenothreshold: 4

 Following the Ketchup Ooze
 ====================================

 Let's compute how long it would take ketchup to ooze down a table.
 Imagine that you tilted a four foot table, and poured ketchup at the top.
 How long would it take to get to the bottom of the table?
 We're going to ignore physics and the angle of the table, and just start from the average speed of ketchup as .028 miles per hour.

 .. figure:: Figures/ketchup.jpg
     :width: 200px